Utility Billing Import and Export

 - Click the Download Utility Billing Data button

-Output Format: The software defaults to Ista.
-If you have an alternate vendor, please let us know, and we would be happy to work with them as well.
+- Output Format: Choose your billing vendor.
+The software defaults to Ista; however, if you have an alternate vendor, please let us know, and we would be happy to work with them also.

-Properties to include: Use the default "All Properties" or use the dropdown to select specific properties that the billing service vendor will be billing on your behalf.
+- Properties to include: Use the dropdown to select any properties that the billing service vendor bills on your behalf should be selected.

-Days after move-out to bill: All tenants (except those who have been deleted) will be included on the report.
-To prevent the billing service vendor from billing expired tenants, specify the number of days here.
-For example, if the default of 30 days is left unchanged, tenants who moved out more than 30 days ago would not be billed.
+- Days after move-out to bill: All tenants (except those who have been deleted) will be included on the report.
+To tell the billing service vendor not to bill expired tenants that have moved out X days ago, specify a value here for how many days.
+For instance, if left at the default of 30 days, any tenants who moved out more than 30 days ago would not be billed.

-- When finished, click the Download Report button and save the report to a location on your computer. review data.
+- Click the Download Report button when finished and save the report to a location on your computer.

 - Provide the saved report to your billing service vendor.